Solving a problem with a real estate agency

 Taking action through the court

-If the business and you can’t agree to a solution,you can take action through the court.
+If the business and you can’t agree on a solution, you can take action through the court.
 Your case officer can explain your options to you.

 Civil claims aren't as difficult as some court actions but it can still be stressful and take up your time.
 Getting independent legal advice before lodging a claim can help you make these decisions.